loicgreffier/docsource/README.md

 Docsource will ping all the external links and deduct a status according to the HTTP code:
 - **400** and higher is a broken link
 - **3xx** is a redirected link.
-As redirection can occur for multiple reasons (e.g. authentication required before accessing the resource), a redirected link is considered as a valid link.
+As redirection can occur for multiple reasons (e.g., authentication required before accessing the resource), a redirected link is considered as a valid link.
 - **2xx** is a valid link.

 ### Relative Links